 Solano County has an established and diverse intercity transit system.
 Solano public transit operators' intercity buses not only connect Solano cities, but also Solano's neighboring Sacramento region and San Francisco Bay Area counties.
 Many of these bus services radiate from Fairfield which is mid-point (45 miles) between downtown Sacramento and San Francisco.
-SolTrans, on the edge of the urban Bay Area, carries the highest volume of intercity bus passengers primarily to/from the BART system in the East Bay and FAST provides connections to locations in Sacramento.
+SolTrans, on the edge of the urban Bay Area, carries the highest volume of intercity bus passengers primarily to/from the BART system in the East Bay.
 Additional intercity bus services are delivered by smaller Solano transit operators and transit operators from neighboring counties.